isomerpages/ogp-sync/_for-employers/Understanding Data Fields.md

 *  **test_type:** ART

-*   **brand:** Supervised swabs:
+*   **brand:**
-	*   The brand of the test kit - 'BD Veritor', 'SD Biosensor', 'Standard Q', 'Abbott Pandio Covid-19 AG'.
+	*   For supervised swabs: The brand of the test kit - 'BD Veritor', 'SD Biosensor', 'Standard Q', 'Abbott Pandio Covid-19 AG'.
-	* Self-swabs: users submit the ART form with no test brand included.
+	* For self-swabs: users submit the ART form with no test brand included.
 This field will be displayed as 'Others'.